okta/okta-sdk-dotnet/docs/CustomizationApi.md

 List all Sign-in Widget Versions

-List all sign-in widget versions.
+Lists all sign-in widget versions supported by the current org

 ### Example
 ```csharp